Independence Community College: Athletics

 The ICC athletic teams are called the Pirates and the official team colors are Navy Blue and Vegas Gold.
 The college is affiliated with the National Junior College Athletic Association and is a member of the Kansas Jayhawk Community College Conference.
 As of Fall of 2018, there will be nine athletic programs on campus: football, volleyball, cheer and dance, men's and women's basketball, women's softball, golf, Throughout the course of the academic year, students have the opportunity to cheer on their Pirates at over 100 home games.

 Student groups

 Independence Community College offers a handful of different activities for students to participate in outside of sports.
 There is a book club that meets once a week and decides together what books to read and discuss.
 The Buccaneer is the campus newspaper that is composed of articles written by students and staff alike.
 Open Mic Nights allow students, employees, and community members to read or perform their original or favorite literary or musical works.
 ICC also has a multi-cultural student organization (MSO) whose purpose is to bring together students of different cultural backgrounds and foster an attitude of acceptance.
-Phi Theta Kappa is an honor society for junior colleges and ICC's chapter was ranked in the top 100 out of 1,100 active chapters.
+Phi Theta Kappa is an honor society for junior colleges.
 Every few months the campus also sponsors some sort of intramural tournament that generally lasts about two days.